2narl/cpp_program_2ndsem/README.md

 <button>Click to View</button>
 </a>

-Qn.
-Write a Program (WAP) to demonstrate the concept of Class Templates (or Generic Classes) in C++.
+Qn.32 Write a Program (WAP) to demonstrate the concept of Class Templates (or Generic Classes) in C++.
 <a href="https://github.com/2narl/cpp_program_2ndsem/blob/83c8cd9f4f58c462fbf9ccf621f129fe4993a381/MyCodes/class_templetex.cpp">
 <button>Click to View</button>
 </a>